ssoonmi/mongo-atlas-js-seed-demo/README.md

 # Seeding with JavaScript into MongoDB Atlas with Connection URI
 If you have any questions or are stuck at any point, please message me.

+## Checking your Environment
+See the section for `Check Your Environment` on this page and follow instructions for your respective machine: [https://docs.mongodb.com/guides/server/import/](https://docs.mongodb.com/guides/server/import/)

 ## Drop Database (optional)
 If you want to reset your database before seeding, drop the database on MongoDB first.